chrisgo/kohana-sabredav/README.md

   * List (PROPFIND) including subdirectories
   * Rename (MOVE) - problems with filenames with space character still
   * Delete (DELETE) - problems with filenames with space character still
+* TODO: Use Kohana Auth as a Authentication plugin
+* TODO: Serve up one directory per user and not a public folder for all
 * TODO: Test CardDav, CalDAV, etc.
 * TODO: Set up submodule for [fruux/sabre-dav](https://github.com/fruux/sabre-dav) (current this is checked in)